alphagov/govuk-frontend/docs/releasing/publishing.md

    You will now be prompted to continue or cancel.

 9. Create a pull request and copy the changelog text.
-   When reviewing the PR, check that the version-numbers have been updated and that the compiled assets use this version-number.
+   When reviewing the PR, check that the version numbers have been updated and that the compiled assets use this version number.

 10. Once a reviewer approves the pull request, merge it to **main**.